David Leadbetter (golf instructor): Career

 Leadbetter began his career on the European and Southern African tours, but had little success as a player.
 Having an interest in the techniques, mechanics and psychology of the sport, he soon moved into instruction and came to wide notice in the 1980s when he rebuilt the swing of Nick Faldo, who then went on to win six major championships.

-Leadbetter now runs an international chain of golf academies headquartered at the ChampionsGate Golf Club in Davenport, Florida, U.S. which has 36 holes designed by Greg Norman.
+Leadbetter now runs an international chain of golf academies headquartered at the Reunion Resort and Golf Club just South of Orlando in Kissimmee, Florida, U.S. which has 54 holes of golf in addition to his world class teaching facility.
 There are also branches elsewhere in North America and in Europe, Asia, and Africa.
 Since launching the first Leadbetter Golf Academy over 30 years ago, David has coached players to 26 Major Championship titles and over 150 individual worldwide tournament victories.
 Seven of those players have even held first place in the Official World Golf Ranking.

 Leadbetter himself concentrates on teaching tour professionals and on instructing other coaches in his methods, who then teach his ideas at his academies.
 Apart from Faldo his students include Nick Price, Charles Howell III, Michelle Wie, Lydia Ko and Byeong Hun An.
 Pros who formerly worked with Leadbetter included: Nick Faldo (1984–1998), Greg Norman (1997), and Ernie Els (1990–2008).
 He was ranked second to Butch Harmon on the 2005-2006 edition of Golf Digest's list of the "50 Greatest Teachers" in the United States.

 Throughout his career, Leadbetter has also written eight books about golf swings.
 He has also overseen the development of various golf training media, products and services, including the SwingSetter, SwingSetter Pro and a number of A Swing approved training aids released with the book.
 His books have sold two million copies making him one of the best-selling golf instruction authors in the world.

 Trained champions

+Suzann Pettersen and her coach, Leadbetter, at the 2009 Women's British Open.

 The following golfers whom Leadbetter coached went on to win the following tournaments: